LiprikON2/bookord/README.md

 # Bookord

-Bookord is an open source, feature rich book reading app for desktop.
+Bookord is an open source, feature-rich book reading app for desktop.
 It has an intuitive interface and lots of useful features to make your reading experience better.

 With Bookord, you can read any book from your computer without having to worry about losing place the place where you left off or having to carry around a physical book.